-Easy chocolate ice cream without ice cream maker
+Easy chocolate ice cream without an ice cream maker

 Can anyone say no to ice cream?
 It is the most loved dessert for people of all ages.
-Ice cream comes in a lot of varieties and flavours, but chocolate ice cream remains the kids all time favourite.
-With unbelievable flavours and varieties it is easily available in all groceries.
-But if you ever happen to glance through the number of additives that they add to make an ice cream, you will stop having them altogether.
+Ice cream comes in a lot of varieties and flavors, but chocolate ice cream remains the kids all-time favorite.
+With unbelievable flavors and varieties, it is easily available in all groceries.
+But if you ever happen to glance through the number of additives that they add to make ice cream, you will stop having them altogether.
 Enter, homemade chocolate ice cream!

 If you have a stand mixer, the process will take only 5-7 minutes, else you can use your hand mixer.
-It is a bit time consuming but still you can get soft ice creams.
-I have not tried making this with a blender, so am not sure if it’l come as good as when using the other 2 devices.
+It is a bit time-consuming but still, you can get soft ice creams.
+I have not tried making this with a blender, so am not sure if it’ll come as good as when using the other 2 devices.

 Another thing that I noticed was that if your room is hot, the mix will not whip up.
-Rather instead of turning creamy it will become butter.
-So do not try making ice cream at noon time.
-Best time will be mornings or evenings.
-Its a different matter if you have your kitchen air conditioned.
+Rather instead of turning creamy, it will become butter.
+So do not try making ice cream at noontime.
+The best time will be mornings or evenings.
+It’s a different matter if you have your kitchen air-conditioned.